trigger-corp/trigger.io-launchimage/module/docs/index.md

 Hide Manually
 :	Setting this to `true` will prevent the automatic hiding of the launch image done by default,
 	the launchimage will be hidden when you call [forge.launchimage.hide](index.html#forgelaunchimagehidesuccess-error).

+> ::Note:: Use PNG format for all launch images, as it is required on at least iOS and your app may not be submittable to the App Store otherwise.

 ##API